shenchingtou/shenchingtou.github.io/pages/about.md

 - [**Zebra Crossing**](https://github.com/narwhalacademy/zebra-crossing) - Managing the Japanese translation and some web stuff
 - [**Pride Polyphony**](https://pride-polyphony.netlify.app/): a proof-of-concept for "audio hugs" to the LGBTQ community around the world.
 Developed during the UHLALA Pride Hackathon 2020 with 2 other team members.
 Feel free to extend this idea!
 - [**LGBTQ Glassdoor**](https://facebook.com/lgbtqglassdoor/): an MVP anonymous submission web platform for LGBTQ-relevant workplace information.
 Open-source and you can find the [Github Repo here](https://github.com/oursky/lgbtq-glassdoor).
 Won The Economist #WorkWithPride 2018 Asia Pacific competition and presented at The Economist's [Pride and Prejudice LGBTQ Conference](https://prideandprejudice.economist.com/) the same year.

-You can find some of my writing [here](https://shenchingtou.github.io/portfolio).

 I try to leave presentation slides publicly available.
 You can find them on [Slideshare](https://www.slideshare.net/AthenaLam/).